H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Insecure Deserialization.md

 #### 3) Append a tilde (~) at the end of a PHP file

  - Append a tilde at the end of a PHP file to try to access backup or temporary files created by text editors or version control systems.
 When a file is edited or saved, some text editors or version control systems may make a backup copy of the original file with a tilde appended to the file name.

+## Exploitation Techniques

+### 1) Update Properties of an object

+#### Storing User Data in Cookies:

+ - When a user visits our application for the first time, it sets a serialised cookie containing their user data.
+This includes their user name, role, and subscription status (isSubscribed).
+If the user is a paid member (isSubscribed = true), they are allowed to share notes.
+(Example scenario)

+#### Exploitation steps:

+ - 1) Decode the serialised cookie from Base64

+ - 2) Modify any values we may find valuable to elevate our privileges and/or bypassing access controls

+ - 3) Encode the modified serialised cookie in Base54

+ - 4) Paste our modified value in the cookie value WITHOUT refreshing the page for profit